Curious about how faith could shape your work?

 We believe that vocation is where our greatest passion meets the world’s greatest need.
 Thus, our cubicles, studios and homes are nothing short of sacred.

 We encourage transparency and vulnerability, demonstrating to each other that we are not alone in living a life that is not perfect.
-In Boston, there are many people who look happy, successful and fulfilled, while in reality, things are not always as they appear.
+There are many people who look happy, successful and fulfilled, while in reality, things are not always as they appear.
 We strive to create an atmosphere where we can make friends, discuss challenges, and encourage each other.

 If this sounds like something you’d like to be a part of—this exploring of work, calling and culture—we hope you’ll join us.

 Come hear our speakers share their faith journey and the teachable events in their lives.

 Peter Greer is President and CEO of HOPE International, a global Christ-centered microenterprise development organization serving throughout Africa, Asia, Latin America, and Eastern Europe.
 Before beginning his role at HOPE, Peter worked as a microfinance practitioner in Africa and earned a master’s from Harvard.
 He has co-authored eight books, including The Spiritual Danger of Doing Good, Mission Drift, 40/40 Vision, and The Giver and the Gift.

 Chip Skowron M.D., Ph.D., started in clinical medicine before pursuing a career on Wall Street.
 Chip launched FrontPoint Healthcare in 2003 and within two years was managing in excess of one billion.
 FrontPoint later gained notoriety as one of the few firms to successfully navigate the financial crisis.
 But by the end of 2010, Chip was the focus of a criminal insider trading investigation and was sentenced to 5 years in Federal Prison.
 Yet prison became the best education Chip ever received when Jesus moved into the center of his life.